jevyzhu/jevyzhu.github.io/_posts/2020-06-01-VSCode-RemoteHost-Container.md

 * Extensions -> Search Remote -> Install `Remote Development`
 * Extensions -> Search Remote -> Install `Docker`

-### Switch Docker context in VSCode
-Press `ctrl+shift+p` to issue command `docker contexts use` , from prompt list choose the development context created from above.

-If the docker client has already setup context to use remote host docker, this step can be ignored.

 #  Start Project !